suhasHere/moq-drafts/draft-nandakumar-moq-scenarios.md

-In this setup, one can imagine the ingestion and distribution as 2 separate systems operating under a given provider domain,  where the track names used by the emitter need not match the names referrred to by the subscribers.
+In this setup, one can imagine the ingestion and distribution as 2 separate systems operating under a given provider domain,  where the track Ids used by the emitter need not match the ones referred to by the subscribers.
-The reason being, the distribution server sources the new tracks.
+The reason being, the distribution server sources the new tracks (possibly transcoded)

 ~~~